 Over the years, there has been a notable shift towards ESG integration, driven by factors such as climate change, social inequality, and corporate scandals.
 This paradigm shift has prompted regulators to enact robust frameworks and standards to guide companies in disclosing their ESG performance and commitments.

-ESG frameworks enable organizations of varying sustainability expertise to compile and disclose their initiatives comprehensively and comprehensibly by:
+ESG frameworks enable organizations of varying sustainability expertise to compile and disclose their initiatives comprehensively by:

 Frameworks and standards are like two sides of the same coin when it comes to ESG reporting.
-Frameworks provide the big picture, while standards provide the details.
-By using both, companies can create ESG reports that are both informative and actionable.
+Frameworks provide the big picture and a direction, while standards provide the frame you need to fit.
+By using them, companies can create ESG reports that are both informative and actionable.

 CDP collects environmental data from companies worldwide, including carbon emissions, climate risks, and water management practices, and provides insights to investors, companies, and policymakers.